ksnortum/bach-15-sinfonias/README.md

 There are also fifteen LilyPond files to create the sinfonia separately: `sinfonia-no1-C-maj.ly`, `sinfonia-no2-C-min.ly`, etc.

+## Thanks
+Many thanks to @phmcarty for his proofreading and, when the sources disagreed, investigating.

 ## Licensing
 This work is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/).